 I wanted to watch a movie today, but my wifi wasn't working well so I decided to instead use this time to share with you 10 of my favorite food-related films, along with a recipe suggestion for you to make along with it!

 (These are listed in no particular order.
-I've listed the ones currently available on Netflix, of which there are only 3 because Netflix is lame.)
+I've listed the ones currently available on Netflix, though check back as Netflix often changes their selection.)

 Recipe Suggestion: Beet Chocolate Bundt Cake with Dark Chocolate Ganache Glaze-- this rich dark chocolate cake has just a little touch of mystery to it that will enchant all who taste it.
 (You don't have to reveal the secret ingredient; I promise they won't be able to tell!)

 In the movie, Sabrina (played lovely Audrey Hepburn) goes off to Paris to attend Le Cordon Bleu and forget the handsome wealthy playboy David.
 There are some delightful cooking school scenes (she learns the proper way to crack an egg).
 She comes back to America a few years later, sophisticated and mature.
 Romance, stunning ball gowns, and Humphrey Bogart, ensue.
 This movie was later remade with Harrison Ford and Julia Ormond, but they cut out all the fun culinary school bits so make sure you get the Audrey Hepburn version!